fungus2bungus/cse210-hw/Mindfulness/ReflectionManager.md

 Breathing
-Welcome to the Breathing Activity
+thought this'd work but ended up being too complicated... specifically for ShowIntro(), but it was a little too much Welcome to the Breathing Activity

 This activity will help you relax by walking you through breathing in and out slowly.
 Clear your mind and focus on your breathing.